Retirement & Later Life Planning

 You’ll want your plans to be flexible enough that they can be adapted to your needs as they change over the years, and we can advise on the right approach for your circumstances.

 As we get older, many of us will face the challenge of providing care for ourselves or for a loved one.
 Whilst medical care in the UK is free at the point of need, social care is means-tested.
 This means that your wealth will be taken into account when calculating what you have to pay towards the cost of your board and lodging.
 At present, anyone who has assets of over £23,250 has to pay the full cost of their care (This only applies to England, charges will vary in other areas of the UK).

 It makes sense to think in advance about how you would fund the expense if the time came.
 For many, the solution is to sell or rent out their home to pay the fees.
 However, there are other options available to you, and we can help you make the best choice for your circumstances.

 Passing on wealth

 You may want to start planning how you’ll pass wealth on to your family.
-We can advise you on the importance of making your will, or revising an existing will, to ensure your wishes are carried out after your death.
-Taking advice and putting the right structures in place now can help ensure that your heirs receive more of your estate, and pay less inheritance tax.
+Putting the right structures in place now can help ensure that your heirs receive more of your estate, and pay less inheritance tax.

-A will isn’t the only piece of forward planning you should consider.
-A Lasting Power of Attorney enables you to choose the person or people you would like to be in charge of making decisions which affect your finances or health and welfare if you were no longer able to do so.
-We can explain how this could benefit you.
+Whilst we are unable to advise on or assist you in making a will, we do generally stress the importance of having one in place, and revisiting this periodically to ensure it remains appropriate in ensuring your wishes are carried out after your death.
+Your chosen legal professional may also explain other pieces of forward planning for you to consider and how these could benefit you, such as a Lasting Power of Attorney, which enables you to choose the person or people you would like to be in charge of making decisions which affect your finances or health and welfare if you were no longer able to do so.

 A pension is a long-term investment and the fund value may fluctuate and can go down.
 Your eventual income may depend upon the size of the fund at retirement, future interest rates and tax legislation.